react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/troubleshooting.md

 This section attempts to outline issues that can happen during setup and may not be related to React Navigation itself.
 Also see [common mistakes](common-mistakes.md).

+Before troubleshooting an issue, make sure that you have upgraded to **the latest available versions** of the packages.
+You can install the latest versions by installing the packages again (e.g. `npm install package-name`).

 ## I'm getting an error "Unable to resolve module" after updating to the latest version

 This might happen for 2 reasons: